Our Lawyer Just Got a Big Win for Clean Water at the Supreme Court

 “Very quickly I was just super captivated by the work, by the clients, by the spirit in the office,” says Henkin.
 “I thought, ‘I could be a zealous advocate for this.’”

 Of the 30 minutes a lawyer gets in front of the Supreme Court, the first two are uninterrupted.
 Then, a white light flashes and the justices let loose with a barrage of questions.

 To prepare, Henkin did several practice runs months prior in front of seasoned lawyers and Supreme Court litigation practitioners acting as justices.

-After one moot, the acting justices advised Henkin to tighten up his arguments and pack his answers into digestible chunks.
+After one mock hearing, the acting justices advised Henkin to tighten up his arguments and pack his answers into digestible chunks.
 They also praised his ability to keep a slow and steady pace, a skill he’s learned after nearly 25-plus years living in a low-key place like Hawai‘i.

 Despite the formidable forum, Henkin enjoyed appearing before an “active bench.”

 “I really like having a conversation with the judges,” says Henkin.
 “I like the back and forth.
 I think that’s when I’m at my best.”